-- (a) The WVHDF sponsors a HOME & HTF Rental Training (usually conducted annually and when pandemic-related restrictions permit) to provide instruction regarding HOME & HTF compliance requirements.
-This allows employees of owners/developers of HOME/HTF projects to learn and/or be reminded of HUD regulations for the project's affordability period, which aids in fostering and maintaining affordable housing. - (b) The WVHDF maintains a list serve in order to communicate information related to the HOME and HTF programs and regulations, which aids in fostering and maintaining affordable housing. - (c) The WVHDF is a co-sponsor of the WV Housing Conference, which usually occurs annually each September, when pandemic-related restrictions permit.
-This conference (approximately 16 hours) allows housing agencies and stakeholders throughout the state to learn about a variety of housing topics, which positively impact the fostering and maintaining affordable housing. - (d) When pandemic-related restrictions permit, the WVHDF sponsors CHDO and nonprofit agency Advisory Group meetings.
+The State of West Virginia will remove barriers to affordable housing by continuing its program for affordable housing through the HOME and HTF programs.
+The WVDED will continue to work with the four Continuums of Care to coordinate state-wide community efforts to broaden partnerships in support of affordable housing; continue participation in the West Virginia Interagency Council on Homelessness; continue to fund emergency shelters, domestic violence shelters, rapid re-housing and targeted homelessness prevention programs; continue to research a variety of risk factors affecting the ability to provide low to moderate income housing including; housing burden, employment trends, and population.
+In addition: (a) The WVHDF sponsors HOME & HTF Rental Training (usually conducted annually and when pandemic-related restrictions permit) to provide instruction regarding HOME & HTF compliance requirements.
+This allows employees of owners/developers of HOME/HTF projects to learn and/or be reminded of HUD regulations for the project's affordability period, which aids in fostering and maintaining affordable housing. (b) The WVHDF maintains a list serve to communicate information related to the HOME and HTF programs and regulations, which aids in fostering and maintaining affordable housing. (c) The WVHDF is a co-sponsor of the WV Housing Conference, which usually occurs annually each September, when pandemic-related restrictions permit.
+This conference (approximately 16 hours) allows housing agencies and stakeholders throughout the state to learn about a variety of housing topics, which positively impact the fostering and maintaining affordable housing. d) The WVHDF sponsors CHDO and nonprofit agency Advisory Group meetings.
 These meetings provide forums for attendees to interact with WVHDF HOME/HTF Staff and network to learn of best practices, which aids in fostering and maintaining affordable housing.